 Death benefits and living benefits are two different elements of a life insurance policy.
 Death benefits can be defined as the amount of money a life insurance company agrees to pay your beneficiary in the event of your death.
 Living benefits, also called accelerated death benefits, are funds that the insurance company agrees to advance you while you are still living.
 Living benefits may be sold as additional features that you may add to a life insurance policy through a rider.

 In some cases, a life insurance company may provide living benefits as part of a life insurance policy package.
-Examples of living benefits include critical illness riders, long-term care riders, and other cash advance arrangements that take money from your death benefit amount and pay you while you are still alive to access care, or due to pre-defined hardships like disability or loss of employment.
+Examples of living benefits include critical illness riders, long-term care riders, and other cash advance arrangements that take money from your death benefit amount and pay you while you are still alive to access care or due to pre-defined hardships like disability or loss of employment.

-Whole life policies also provide access to cash values through loans, each insurer handles these differently.
-Loans may be tax-free or not, and may reduce the value of your death benefit or not, depending on the contract terms.
+Whole life policies also provide access to cash values through loans, and each insurer handles these differently.
+Loans may be tax-free or not and may reduce the value of your death benefit or not, depending on the contract terms.
 Some life insurance policies require you to pay back a loan before getting the death benefit, although most would likely reduce the death benefit payout as a result.